 Set on 19 acres about a half-hour northwest of Austin, this friendly destination spa has great food, terrific programming, and a large, lavish spa.
 Traveling alone?
 Lake Austin Spa Resort is an easy place to meet other people.
 The clientele tends to be Texas ladies who have money but are never snooty.
 As for the staff, expect a friendly "Yes ma'am!" when you make a request.

 LakeHouse Spa, the huge, yellow limestone spa at the top of a hill, is open to the public as well as guests.

-But Lake Austin Spa Resort has a separate entrance for overnight guests, who enter a gate into their own special world, with access to the lake, their have their own pool (in a gorgeous barn-style building), exercise studios, lectures, classes and exclusive restaurant.
+But Lake Austin Spa Resort has a separate entrance for overnight guests, who enter a gate into their own special world, with access to the lake, their own pool in a gorgeous barn-style building, exercise studios, lectures, classes and exclusive restaurant.

 Just 40 rooms are laid out along an arbor-lined walkway, each with a little sun porch, and beautifully decorated in a fresh, modern, refreshingly feminine style.
 Fourteen lakeview rooms have silk-trimmed linen swag canopies over the beds and a soothing taupe, teal and sage color palette.
 Luxury garden rooms are perfect for solo travelers and couples, with glorious 12-foot wooden architectural ceilings.

 The rooms are small because of the resort's unique history: it dates from the 1940’s and was a modest facility popular with fishermen, nudists, and cowboys at various times!
 But the rooms are cozy, comforting and up-to-date.
 Prices for the luxury garden rooms start around $2400 per person (double occupancy), for three nights and include all meals, fitness classes and activities.

 On The Waterfront